alderpch/IVT-3WLA/README.md

 - Use clear filenames (e.g., `3WLA_ProjectX_Sample01.xlsx`)
 - Add a short explanation in the Pull Request

-If you would like to contribute values for your industry, you may send me your completed Excel file to the following email address: alderpch@hotmail.com
-You can also visit the repository at: https://github.com/alderpch/IVT-3WLA
+“If you would like to contribute values for your industry, you may send me your completed Excel file to the following email address: alderpch@hotmail.com.
+You can also visit the repository at: https://github.com/alderpch/IVT-3WLA”

 ---

 ## 📜 License